Difference Rewards Policy Gradients: Background

 REINFORCE suffers from the high variance of the sampled returns because of the stochasticity of environment and agent policy itself, and thus converges slowly.
-To reduce such variance, a suitable baseline $b(s)$ can be subtracted from the return $G_t$ \cite{rl}.
+To reduce such variance, a suitable baseline $b(s)$ can be subtracted from the return $G_t$ \citep{rl}.

-\emph{Actor-critic} methods \cite{ac,a3c} try to overcome this problem by learning an additional component called the critic.
+Another possibility to overcome such problem are \emph{actor-critic} methods \citep{ac,a3c}, that try to do so by learning an additional component called the critic.
 The critic is parametrized by $\omega$ and represents either the value or action-value function.
-It is learned along with the policy $\pi_{\theta}$ to minimize the on-policy \emph{temporal-difference (TD-)error} at time step $t$, which for a critic that represents the $Q$-function is:
+It is learned along with the policy $\pi_{\theta}$ to minimize the on-policy \emph{temporal-difference (TD-)error} at each time step $t$, which for a critic that represents the $Q$-function is:

 The policy is then optimized using the estimates given by the critic: